• Skip to primary navigation

 🔪 Directions

-Make sure to scroll down to the recipe card for the full ingredients list and instructions!
+Make sure to scroll to the recipe card for full step-by-step instructions.

 Block of tempeh cut into strips on a wooden cutting board.